svlentink/vuelo/README.md

 + Chrome extension: loops through all the permutations and send data to server
 + Server: REST-API with SQL server
 + UI: Don't have a clue yet, we'll first gather the data

+## Notes

++ The IP address is determined by the server. (since the client, i.e. Chrome extension, connects to it from an IP)